-The Chair may decide to reveal a person's identity where she considers it necessary in all the circumstances to do so, for example where the person has admitted abusing children in care (and is, accordingly, no longer an alleged abuser), or if the fact that they have been the subject of allegations is in the public domain.
+The Chair may decide she requires to disclose a person's identity where she considers it appropriate in all the circumstances to do so, for example where the person has admitted abusing children in care (and is, accordingly, no longer an alleged abuser), or if the fact that they have been the subject of allegations is in the public domain.
 If the Chair decides that your identity should be not be protected by her general restriction order, we will let you know.

-The Chair's order does not apply in the case of anyone who has been convicted of abusing children in care.
+The Chair's general restriction order does not apply in the case of anyone who has been convicted of abusing children in care.